 To get a real sense of what you’re about to see, be sure to stop and take in the sights and views from Oak Creek Canyon Vista, which is often referred to as the “Gateway to Sedona.”

-Don’t forget your camera as sweeping scenery of the canyon awaits you along the ADA-accessible railed pathway.
+Don’t forget your camera as the sweeping scenery of the canyon awaits you along the ADA-accessible railed pathway.
 Oak Creek Canyon Vista is open all year, although the Visitor Center is closed from December to early April.

 Throughout the year, local Native American vendors set up booths along this paved walkway, so you can chat with them and purchase authentic crafts, pottery, blankets, ornaments, jewelry, art, and more.

-This is the perfect place to enjoy a picnic with a view while seated on the head of the majestic Oak Creek Canyon.
+This is the perfect place to enjoy a picnic with a view while seated at the head of the majestic Oak Creek Canyon.
 After some shopping and a picnic, you can finally drop down into the canyon to explore the smaller cousin of the Grand Canyon.